Groupoid exactness and the weak containment problem: Preliminaries: definitions and examples

 A {\it locally compact groupoid} is a groupoid $\cG$ equipped with a locally compact topology such that the structure maps are continuous, where $\cG^{(2)}$ has the topology induced by $\cG\times\cG$ and $\cG^{(0)}$ has the topology induced by $\cG$.
-We assume that the range (and therefore the source) map is open, which is a necessary condition for the existence of a Haar system.
+Since $\cG$ is Hausdorff, $\cG^{(0)}$ is a closed subset of $\cG$.
+Furthermore, {\it we assume that the range (and therefore the source) map is open}.